Government Benefits Fraud

 Sentences Relative to the Guideline Range

-• The average guideline minimum and average sentence imposed have fluctuated over the past five years.
+• The average guideline minimum and average sentence fluctuated over the past five years.

 1 Government benefits fraud includes cases in which the individual was sentenced under §2B1.1 (Larceny, Embezzlement, and Other Forms of Theft; Offenses Involving Stolen Property; Property Damage or Destruction; Fraud and Deceit; Forgery; Offenses Involving Altered or Counterfeit Instruments Other than Counterfeit Bearer Obligations of the United States) using a Guidelines Manual in effect on November 1, 2001 or later and where the offense conduct as described in the Presentence Report involved a false claim to the federal or a state government involving assistance programs from federal agencies.